7 Deadly Fears Explored: Too Old To Write

 Man, if that’s retirement, bring it on!

-What age and the fear of aging all come down to is a state of mind.
-You’re never too old to write and you’re always young enough to live.
+What age and the fear of aging all come down to is a state of mind, and Jurgen Wolff discusses it in his book Your Writing Coach.
+But you’re never too old to write and you’re always young enough to live.
 In today’s world, there’s no reason to spend your golden years in a rocker on the front porch.

 Unless, of course, that’s exactly where you want to be.